- Solicitors For Business

 - Contact the police and report the accident as soon as possible.
 This should be a priority if the driver flees the scene.

-If the driver who caused your accident is found to be uninsured or fled the scene and is untraceable, you will still be able to make a claim for compensation.
-However, rather than your compensation being paid by the defender’s insurer, which is usually the case, your solicitor should deal with the Motor Insurer’s Bureau (MIB).
+If the driver who caused your accident is found to be uninsured or fled the scene and can’t be traced, you will still be able to make an accident claim.
+However, rather than your compensation being paid by the defender’s insurer, which is usually the case, your solicitor will deal with the Motor Insurer’s Bureau (MIB).
 The MIB is a government organisation set up to ensure victims of road traffic accidents have access to the compensation they deserve.

 To make a claim with the MIB, there are certain criteria you must have met, including: